mihonapp/mihon/README.md

 Features include:
 * Online reading from sources such as KissManga, MangaDex, [and more](https://github.com/inorichi/tachiyomi-extensions)
 * Local reading of downloaded manga
-* Configurable reader with multiple viewers, reading directions and other settings
+* A configurable reader with multiple viewers, reading directions and other settings.
 * [MyAnimeList](https://myanimelist.net/), [AniList](https://anilist.co/), [Kitsu](https://kitsu.io/explore/anime), and [Shikimori](https://shikimori.one) support
 * Categories to organize your library
 * Light and dark themes